bobbymeyer/bobbymeyerdotcom/_posts/2021-03-09-reset-pkids.markdown

 ActiveRecord::RecordNotUnique: PG::UniqueViolation: ERROR:  duplicate key value violates unique constraint
 {% endhighlight %}

 To solve this, you need to reset the pk_sequence to the max value in the existing data.
-You can do this for a single table, in the console by running:
+You can do this for a single table in the console by running:

 {% highlight ruby %}
 ActiveRecord::Base.connection.reset_pk_sequence!('table_name')